tpenguin/gnome-stats-pro/README.md

 [here](https://github.com/tpenguin/gnome-stats-pro/issues).

-Please note this is a open-source, community project, and thus no guarentees on response time is implied.
+Please note this is a open-source, community project, and thus no guarantees on response time is implied.

 ## Contributing